MaxTyutyunnikov/ansible-role-docker/README.md

     docker_restart_handler_state: restarted

 Variables to control the state of the `docker` service, and whether it should start on boot.
 If you're installing Docker inside a Docker container without systemd or sysvinit, you should set these to `stopped` and set the enabled variable to `no`.

+    docker_install_compose_plugin: false
+    docker_compose_package: docker-compose-plugin
+    docker_compose_package_state: present

+Docker Compose Plugin installation options.
+These differ from the below in that docker-compose is installed as a docker plugin (and used with `docker compose`) instead of a standalone binary.

     docker_install_compose: true
     docker_compose_version: "1.26.0"